List of Japan Twenty20 International cricketers

 This is a list of Japanese Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Japan and other ICC members after 1 January 2019 will be eligible to have T20I status.
+Therefore, all Twenty20 matches played between Japan and other ICC members after 1 January 2019 have T20I status.

-This list comprises all members of the Japan cricket team who have played at least one T20I match.
+This list comprises names of all members of the Japan cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
-Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won his first Twenty20 cap in the same match, their surnames are listed alphabetically.
 Japan played their first matches with T20I status versus the touring Indonesian team, followed by the 2022–23 ICC Men's T20 World Cup East Asia-Pacific Qualifier in October 2022, in Sano.